-Not enough articles examine mental illness and gun violence in the United States.
+Not enough research examines mental illness and gun violence.
 What is the connection between mental illnesses and gun violence?
 In recent months, the United States has experienced a rise in gun violence.
-The current surge in violence is highly concerning and the reason highly contested.
-Regardless, the connection between gun violence and mental illness is misunderstood.
+The current surge in violence is highly concerning and is highly contested.
+Regardless, there is a fundamental disconnect and lack of research regarding the connection between gun violence and mental illness.

-Even more troubling is the stigma around patients exhibiting homicidal ideation (HI) and suicidal ideation (SI) in the public mental health system.
-No one can say SI is without its privileged status in the HI/SI binary.
+Even more troubling is the stigma around patients exhibiting homicidal ideation (H.I.) and suicidal ideation (S.I.) in the public mental health system.
+No one can say that S.I. is without its privileged status in the HI/SI binary.
 Homicidal ideation is more of a public safety issue and is, therefore, the object of clinicians weaponizing safety concerns.
-Call centers, warmlines, and hotlines are all geared to target SI.
+Call centers, warmlines, and hotlines are all geared to target S.I.
 When someone is suicidal, it is considered a mental health issue that needs urgent and careful clinical attention.
-However, people presenting as homicidal or dangerous to others are considered a substantial public safety issue requiring police intervention.
+However, people presenting as homicidal or ‘dangerous to others are considered a substantial public safety issue requiring police intervention.

+Stigma-free treatment for people suffering from mental health disorders doesn’t exist.
+People don’t want to be labeled with an illness or ask for help out of fear of discrimination.
 Consider the loose nature of established and commonly agreed-upon definitions, especially within the mental health discourse.
 The terms “disorder,” “illness,” and “diagnosis” are sometimes used interchangeably despite having different meanings and applications.
 Even the word “mental health,” the most generic and monolithic of all terms in the discipline, is commonly confused and rarely talked about in a way where everyone is on the same page.
-Therefore, let us move past a post-modern take on the issue.

-First, let us probe into recent gun violence in the US.
-Mentally ill people can be violent and use weapons as a direct or indirect result of a heightened or mistreated condition.
-Untreated symptoms can make people or anyone (mentally ill or just resource-deprived) more dangerous, unpredictable, and desperate.
-The violence can manifest inward.
+When probing recent gun violence in the U.S, there is always talk about mental health and the health of the shooter or gunman.
+When people look at the facts, mentally ill people can be violent.
+Mentally sick people use weapons as the direct and indirect result of a heightened or mistreated mental health condition.
+Untreated symptoms can make anyone (mentally ill or just resource-deprived) more dangerous, unpredictable, and desperate.

 People aren’t mentally ill when committing violent crimes like murder or assault.
 However, these people continue to make up many people committing violent crimes.
-Let’s face it.
-People will kill anywhere and in any condition, for almost any reason, whether they are sick or healthy.
+People will kill anywhere and, in any condition, for almost any reason, whether they are sick or healthy.

 Sadly, the more we crosswalk and compare, the more it seems that people are built to kill, hurt, and harm others with guns or other violent means.
 Why am I suggesting this?
 Because only truly engrained harmful actions can carry out human instincts and behaviors proficiently at any level of human cognition, health status, sex, gender, age, religion, and the intersection of humanity.

 Humans kill people for a variety of reasons.
-Humanity can and is dangerous at times, either because a person is sick mentally or someone hell-bent is claiming life and harming others.
-The issue is how to assess which reason, why, and to what degree is lethality or suicidality?
+Humanity can and is dangerous at times, either because a person is sick mentally or someone is hell-bent on claiming life and harming others.
+The issue is assessing which reason, why, and to what degree lethality or suicidality is.
 For tragedies such as the school shooting in Texas or any other school shooting, clinicians need to read the red flags a little closer or at least not miss them altogether.